avantrec/soco-cli/README.md

 ## Conditional Command Execution

+The following modifiers are available that will invoke or suppress an action depending on the state of the target speaker:

 ```
 sonos <speaker> if_stopped <action> <parameters>
 sonos <speaker> if_playing <action> <parameters>
 sonos <speaker> if_coordinator <action> <parameters>
+sonos <speaker> if_not_coordinator <action> <parameters>
 sonos <speaker> if_queue <action> <parameters>
 sonos <speaker> if_no_queue <action> <parameters>
 ```